oashitta/Linked_Lists/README.md

 # LINKED LIST
-Singly Linked List implemented with JavaScript
+Singly Linked List implemented with JavaScript and Jest for testing

 ## Features